Wide Awake in Dreamland

 "Where are you?" she called again.

-"I see you!" she said.
-She darted towards her friend.
+"I see you!" she said as she darted towards her friend.
 Jokul jumped twig-to-twig, keeping just clear of Ostara's grasp.

-“There you are!” she exclaimed.
-She collapsed in a patch of grass next to him.
+“There you are!”
+Ostara exclaimed as she flittered up beside Jokul and collapsed in a thick patch of moss.

 “Today is the greatest day!” he said.